Carlos Zambrano (boxer)

-Carlos Zambrano Córdova (born July 12, 1984) is a Peruvian featherweight boxer.
-He has a residence in North Bergen, New Jersey.
-He is the grandson of Mauro Mina, who was considered the best Peruvian boxer in his time.
+Carlos Zambrano Córdova (born July 12, 1984) is a Peruvian former professional boxer.
 He had an amateur record of 288 wins and 6 defeats (288-6-0).

 Professional career

 As a professional, Zambrano won the WBA interim featherweight title from Daniel Ramirez on March 28, 2015, and successfully defended it against Jose Sanmartin on August 1, 2015.
 He would lose the belt against Claudio Marrero on April 29, 2017.
 The vacant IBO featherweight title was also on the line in that bout.
+He would also lose his next fight against Puerto Rican Bryan Chevalier.